Sites beyond Auschwitz-Birkenau

 Most of the visitors of the Auschwitz Birkenau associates the tragic scenes of the victims ‘unloading’ of the cattle wagons within the ramp beyond the “Gate of Death”.
 Along with that, approximately every second victim (Apr.
 500 000) of the Auschwitz death camp got out of the train within this distanced spot, a half kilometer away from the ‘Main Gate’.
 The platform historically known as the ALTE JUDENRAMPE (‘The old Jewish ramp’ or “The old ramp for ‘unloading’ Jews) was in use by the Germans from the Spring of 1942 till the mid-may of 1944.
-The initial wide wooden platform was later replaced with the concrete ramp of 500 meters length, lamped with powerful projectors to use it during the hours of darkness.
+The initial wide wooden platform was later replaced with a concrete ramp of 500 meters in length, lamped with powerful projectors to use during the hours of darkness.

 Most of the Jews who died at Auschwitz were gassed upon arrival, never having spent time inside a camp.
 The journey of Jews from the camp to the gas chambers was a minor part of the history of the Auschwitz complex, and is misleading as a guide to the Holocaust or to mass killing generally.